Richard Sherman back to the Seahawks? He’d reportedly be open to it

 But it’s worth also noting that Pelissero said this is not something that would likely happen anytime soon.

-Sherman was rated the 19th-best free agent on the market by Pro Football Focus heading into the beginning of the signing period last week — and the only one of the top 20 who has yet to be signed, tagged or otherwise accounted for.
+Sherman was rated the 19th-best free agent on the market by Pro Football Focus heading into the beginning of the signing period last week — and he’s the only one of the top 20 who has yet to be signed, tagged or otherwise accounted for.

 The reasons why Sherman remains unsigned may be threefold — his age (he’ll be 33 on Tuesday), recent injury history (the Achilles tear that helped end his Seattle career and a calf injury last year that limited him to five games) and, as always, price.

 While he looked like his old self when healthy in 2019, Pro Football Focus gave him a coverage grade of just 67.2 in 2020, the lowest of his career.
-Admittedly, the injuries surely contributed and Sherman — who is acting as his own agent — will try to convince teams he still has it.
+Admittedly, the injuries surely contributed.

 And if you don’t put much stock in PFF, Sherman seems to — he recently retweeted four PFF graphics grouped together that each rated him highly on various career stats with the header “A Decade of work!’’

 That tweet came last week once it may have become apparent to Sherman that he may have to wait to sign with anyone.
-Sherman was reported to have interest from the New Orleans Saints, but otherwise there hasn’t been a lot connecting Sherman to NFL teams.
+Sherman, who is acting as his own agent, was reported to have interest from the New Orleans Saints, but otherwise there hasn’t been a lot connecting Sherman to NFL teams.

 Pelissero said if things were to come together between Sherman and the Seahawks he thinks it would be “a couple of weeks or a month or a couple of months past the draft.’’

-By that point, Sherman might be resigned to the kind of inexpensive one-year deal that would likely be all Seattle could offer — the Seahawks are officially listed as being $2.7 million over the salary cap by OvertheCap.com as of Wednesday morning.
+By that point, Sherman might be resigned to the kind of inexpensive one-year deal that would likely be all Seattle could offer.
+The Seahawks were listed as $2.7 million over the salary cap by OvertheCap.com as of Wednesday morning.

 Sherman has made $8.8 million or more every season since 2014, which was the first year of his second contract with the Seahawks that at the time made him the highest-paid cornerback in NFL history.